 With the Google Awareness API, you can enable your app to intelligently react to the user's current situation.
-The Awareness API exposes 7 different types of context, including location, weather, user activity, and nearby beacons, enabling your app to refine the user experience in new ways that weren't possible before.
-Your app can combine these context signals to make inferences about the user's current situation, and use this information to provide customized experiences (for example, suggesting a playlist when the user plugs in headphones and starts jogging).
+The Awareness API exposes five different context types, which include user activity, and nearby beacons.
+These types enable your app to refine the user experience in new ways that weren't possible before.
+Your app can combine these context signals to make inferences about the user's current situation, and use this information to provide customized experiences, such as a playlist suggestion when the user plugs in their headphones and starts to jog.

 Awareness API benefits